Is your home in a high-risk flood zone? Here’s how to find out

 As Hurricane Laura intensifies over the Gulf of Mexico and the United States braces for catastrophic landfall, many residents within the storm’s destructive path may be flood-uninsured.

 Such was the case in 2017, when Hurricane Harvey blew through Houston.
 Most of the homes destroyed by flooding had no insurance, according to the National Flood Insurance program, because they were not in flood zones designated by the Federal Emergency Management Agency.
-While FEMA requires homes in flood zones be insured, its flood maps are often outdated, and neglect to factor in projected data such as rising sea levels or heavy rainfall brought by climate change.
+While FEMA requires homes in flood zones be insured, its maps are often outdated, neglecting to factor in projected data such as rising sea levels or heavy rainfall wrought by climate change.

-The nonprofit First Street Foundation is one of many groups stepping in to fill the gap in flood awareness.
-It uses future data to create a more comprehensive map—assigning millions of properties nationwide a flood risk score from 1 to 10, and providing detail on both a home’s current risk and its risk 30 years from now.
+Nonprofit First Street Foundation is one of many groups stepping in to fill the gap in flood awareness.
+It uses future data to create a more comprehensive map—assigning millions of properties nationwide a flood risk score from 1 to 10, and providing detail on a home’s current risk and its risk 30 years from now.

 While FEMA’s maps have nine million properties in flood zones, First Street’s map has a staggering 14.5 million at-risk properties.